LukeKuenneke/StorefrontExercise/README.md

 - Please note and share your ideas as time may limit your ability to implement them into a solution
 - All resources you have available to you are at your disposal
 - Where you deem appropriate, you can modify the initial source code provided
-- We prefer that all participants utilize a language they are unfamiliar with or one they are very comfortable with.
+- We prefer that all participants utilize a language they are unfamiliar with or one they are very comfortable with
 - Please do not hesitate to reach out to your point of contact if you have any questions

 #### Take Home

-- You are provided as much time as you deem appropriate to develop and submit your solution.
+- You are provided as much time as you deem appropriate to develop and submit your solution

 #### Pair Programming